compromise-evident/Authorship/README.md

   <img src="https://raw.githubusercontent.com/compromise-evident/Authorship/main/Other/Extra_help.png">
 </p>

-**Your Authorship number is a sha512sum hash of a long list of cryptographic functions.
+**Your Authorship number is a sha512sum hash of a long list of encrypted items.
 Now consider generating another number, then forcing your old list to represent this new number by selectively revealing solutions to that old list where solutions published = 1, and solutions missing = 0.
 This binary code represents your new number,